Charles Remond Douglass: Biography

 Named after a friend of his father and anti-slavery speaker, Charles Lenox Remond, Charles Remond Douglass was born on October 21, 1844, in Lynn, Massachusetts.
 Douglass attended public school in Rochester, New York, after his family moved to the city in late 1847.
 As a child he worked delivering copies of his father's newspaper North Star.
 In his lifetime he worked as a soldier, journalist, government clerk, real estate developer, and secretary and treasurer for the District of Columbia school district.

-In 1866 he married Mary Elizabeth Murphy, also known as Libbie.
+In 1866 he married Mary Elizabeth Murphy.
 The couple had six children: Charles Frederick, Joseph Henry, Annie Elizabeth, Julia Ada, Mary Louise, and Edward Douglass.
 Of these six, Joseph Henry was the only one to live to adulthood, becoming a famous violinist.
 Douglass and his wife were married until her death in 1879.
 On December 30, 1880, Douglass married his second wife, Laura Haley.
 The couple had one son together, Haley George Douglass, in Canandaigua, New York, who became a school teacher at Dunbar High School in Washington, D.C., and mayor of Highland Beach, Maryland, from 1922 through his death in 1954.